PrabhakerP/CosmosDBHOL/modules/module01.md

-# Module 01 - Create a Microsoft Purview Account
+# Module 01 - Create an Azure Cosmos DB account

 [< Previous Module](../modules/module00.md) - **[Home](../README.md)** - [Next Module >](../modules/module02a.md)

 ## :loudspeaker: Introduction

-Microsoft Purview is a unified data governance solution that helps you manage and govern your data at large.
-It combines many different services for scanning, collecting, organizing and sharing metadata.
-It uses a catalogue for discoverability, but also offers other features, such as automatic classification, sharing, access management and so on.

-When planning your Microsoft Purview deployment, you first need to provision a Microsoft Purview account.
-Next, you need to define your collections for managing and grouping data assets together.
-A collection is a logical container in which your metadata, such as data sources, will be managed.
-When creating collections and placing them in a hierarchy, you need to make different considerations, such as your security requirements, governance structure and democratization needs.
-For example, a more centralized-alined style of data management leads to different collection structure then a more domain-oriented style of data management.
-Depending on your needs, different topologies can be used for managing your data.
-Best practices for this can be found on [this website](https://docs.microsoft.com/azure/purview/concept-best-practices-collections).
+When planning your Azure Cosmos DB you first need to create an account.
+Next, you need an API from Select API option page.

 ## :thinking: Prerequisites